Vovvser/vowser-mcp-server/CONTRIBUTING.md

 - Follow **PEP 8** Python style guide.
 - Use **type hints** for function parameters and return values.
 - Use **async/await** for asynchronous operations.
-- Keep functions focused and modular.
+- Keep functions focused and modular (Single Responsibility Principle).

 ### Pull Request Checklist
 - Add or update tests for all affected areas.